yatesmac/Alien-Invaders/docs/index.rst

 ..
-Alien Invaders Project documentation master file, created by sphinx-quickstart on Mon Nov 12 14:17:27 2018.
+Alien Invaders documentation master file, created by sphinx-quickstart on Mon Nov 12 14:17:27 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Alien Invaders Project's documentation!
+Welcome to Alien Invaders' documentation!
 =======================================

 .. toctree::